sowmya-reddy-racham/delta-demo/README.md

 # delta-demo
-this is a demo for git and githud class
+this is a demo for git and githud class.